WecoAI/weco-vsce/README.md

 ## Installation & Requirements
 - Visual Studio Code or a VSC fork like Cursor
 - Python (if your evaluation script is in Python)
-- OpenAI API Key - the extension will prompt you to set one when first installed
+- API Key - the extension will prompt you to configure your API key when first installed

 ## Quick Start
 1. Open a folder or workspace in VS Code containing the code you want to optimize.
 2. Install the Weco extension and open its sidebar from the Activity Bar.
-3. Enter your OpenAI API key when prompted by the in-extension modal or through the Settings Modal (gear icon).
+3. Enter your API key when prompted by the in-extension modal or through the Settings Modal (gear icon).
 4. Configure your optimization using one of these approaches:
    - **Auto-Configure**: Provide a simple "Task/Goal" in the **Analyze & Suggest** field and let Weco propose default settings.
    - **Manual Configure**: Directly fill in all required fields yourself.